Remote keyless system: Security

 Keyless ignition does not by default provide better security.
 In October 2014, it was found that some insurers in the United Kingdom would not insure certain vehicles with keyless ignition unless there were additional mechanical locks in place due to weaknesses in the keyless system.

 A security concern with any remote entry system is a spoofing technique called a replay attack, in which a thief records the signal sent by the key fob using a specialized receiver called a code grabber, and later replays it to open the door.
 To prevent this, the key fob does not use the same unlock code each time but a rolling code system; it contains a pseudorandom number generator which transmits a different code each use.
 The car's receiver has another pseudorandom number generator synchronized to the fob to recognise the code.
 To prevent a thief from simulating the pseudorandom number generator the fob encrypts the code.

-News media have reported cases where it is suspected that criminals managed to open cars by using signal boosters to trick vehicles into thinking that their keyless entry fobs were close by even when they were far away (relay attack), though they have not reported that any such devices have been found.
+News media have reported cases where it is suspected that criminals managed to open cars by using radio repeaters to trick vehicles into thinking that their keyless entry fobs were close by even when they were far away (relay attack), though they have not reported that any such devices have been found.
 The articles speculate that keeping fobs in aluminum foil or a freezer when not in use can prevent criminals from exploiting this vulnerability.

 In 2015, it was reported that Samy Kamkar had built an inexpensive electronic device about the size of a wallet that could be concealed on or near a locked vehicle to capture a single keyless entry code to be used at a later time to unlock the vehicle.
 The device transmits a jamming signal to block the vehicle's reception of rolling code signals from the owner's fob, while recording these signals from both of his two attempts needed to unlock the vehicle.
 The recorded first code is sent to the vehicle only when the owner makes the second attempt, while the recorded second code is retained for future use.
 Kamkar stated that this vulnerability had been widely known for years to be present in many vehicle types but was previously undemonstrated.
 A demonstration was done during DEF CON 23.

 Actual thefts targeting luxury cars based on the above exploit have been reported when the key fob is near the front of the home.
 Several workaround can prevent such exploits, including placing the key fob in a tin box.
 A criminal ring stole about 100 vehicles using this technique in Southern and Eastern Ontario.